SB design system

 Guidance with creative capacity

 The implementation of the design system across products didn’t follow a linear path.
 There was a lot of back and forth—it was a fine balance between covering diverse scenarios and avoiding rigidity.
-I wanted to ensure designers always had a solid foundation to start a new project, without having their creativity hindered by layers of restriction.
+I wanted to ensure the team always had a solid foundation to start new projects without their creativity being hindered by layers of restriction.
 After all, we’re just a small team.

 One of the biggest challenges was making the system work across different products.
-My solution was to create a nesting framework.
+My solution was to create a nested framework.
 On one hand, we had a universal system that provided all the core elements usable in any product.
-On the other hand, each product had its own local satellite system, utilising components specific to its unique needs.
+On the other hand, each product had its own local satellite system, adding specific components tailored to its unique needs.

 Before